rlwhitcomb/utilities/README.md

 ### Calc
 - implement Taylor series expansion of other trig/log functions to requested precision
 - need sec, cot, csc, and inverses as well
-- redo the [box] formats of strings (to be? x'...', b'...', o'...') then parse such beasts back to strings
 - allow "_" in numeric values, like Java does
 - format options for '_' ('@_') or ('@$' to format as dollar)??
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.) (**e_mort** is a start)